vseloved/cl-nlp/doc/tagger-example.md

         (t (string-downcase word))))

 Such change allows to gain another 0.06% accuracy on the Webtext corpus.
+So, normalization improvement doesn't help that much.
+However, I think it should be more useful in real-world scenarios.

 Now, as we finally have the best model we need a way to persist and restore it.
 The corresponding `save-model`/`load-model` methods exist for any categorical model.